Sun-Dried Tomato and Feta Savory Muffins

 minutes

-When the scrambled eggs start tasting a little too much like eggs, swap for these savory breakfast muffins!
+When the scrambled eggs start tasting a little too much like eggs, swap for these Sun-Dried Tomato and Feta Savory Muffins!
 If you’re a fan of my breakfast biscuits and egg muffins, these are like a happy medium — still protein and veggie packed, but such a fun way to mix up your morning & seriously so easy to make ahead and take on the go.
+Plus they’re freezer-friendly for prepping ahead.
+Looking for a dairy-free version?
+Check out my High Protein Savory Breakfast Muffins.

 Cook Mode